 Deliver Packages for Amazon

-Amazon Flex pays drivers to deliver packages using their own vehicle.
+Amazon Flex pays drivers to deliver packages using their own vehicles.
 Amazon Flex is not an at-home job, but it provides flexible scheduling.
 Drivers choose their own block of hours to work, then pick packages up from a local Amazon Fulfillment Center or area business and fulfill the deliveries.
 The Amazon Flex app records package information, deliveries made, and it even provides delivery route information.
 Amazon Flex drivers earn $18 -$25 per hour and earnings are based on the speed of delivery and ability to get customers their packages through the Prime Now program.

 You can find out more about the Amazon Flex in Anna’s review here.

 The Amazon Trade-In Program gives consumers the opportunity to exchange eligible pre-owned items for Amazon credit.
 Amazon provides customers with a list of items they have previously purchased from the site currently eligible for trade-in.
 Trade-In participants may also browse thousands of popular items they may have purchased from other retailers that are eligible for trade-in as well.
-To submit an item for trade-in, participants browse the list to find their eligible item, and fill out a submission form.
+To submit an item for trade-in, participants browse the list to find their eligible item and fill out a submission form.
 Amazon provides a convenient shipping label for sending in the merchandise for trade.
 Once the item is received, the participant is given credit on their account to use toward future Amazon purchases.
 See how this woman traded in her used textbooks for gift cards using this program.

 Be Aware of Scams Mentioning Amazon